Code-Institute-Submissions/MilestoneProject1JOrgan/README.md

 # Credits
 * Images - Images supplied by Pixbay, Upsplash, Pexels.
-* Color palette - colorhunt.co and N26 (see wireframes).
+* Color palette - colorhunt.co
-* Content - Some written material was adapted from Waterford college of Further Education (details on Multimedia course) and Dublin Business School (Testimonials).
+* Content - Some written material was adapted from Waterford College of Further Education (details on Multimedia course) and Dublin Business School (Testimonials).
-* Code - Some code was adapted for use in the website, CoreUI-Open-source, Code Institute, MBootstrap, Bootstrapious,  boostrapcreative.
+* Code - Some code was adapted for use in the website, CoreUI-Open-source, Code Institute, MBootstrap, Bootstrapious,  Boostrapcreative.
 * Development time 14 days.